-October 2015
+October 2018

-The 2015 state budget included replacing the current Annual Professional Performance Review (APPR) law section 3012-c of the Education Law with a new section 3012-d.
-The state budget also included language that requires districts to have new APPR plans approved by the State Education Department (SED) by November 15, 2015 in order to receive the district's scheduled increase in state aid for the 2015-2016 school year.
+The 2015 state budget included replacing the Annual Professional Performance Review (APPR) law section 3012-c of the Education Law with a new section 3012-d.
 The new APPR law gave SED authority to make important decisions about implementation of the law through commissioner's regulations.
-The following is an overview of the new law and SED's regulations that were adopted by the Board of Regents through emergency action on June 15, 2015, as well as revisions to the regulations adopted by the Board of Regents through emergency action on September 16, 2015.
-NYSUT's Next Steps appear at the end of the fact sheet.
+The following is an overview of the 3012-d law and Commissioner's Regulations that were adopted by the Board of Regents.